Health modules

 Metrics |

 This module compares disk usage on the appliance’s hard drive to the limits configured for the module and alerts when usage exceeds the thresholds configured for the module.
 This module also alerts when the system excessively deletes files in monitored disk usage categories, or when disk usage excluding those categories reaches excessive levels, based on module thresholds.
 Use the Disk Usage health status module to monitor disk usage for the Use the Clear disk space option to free up disk space by removing the temporary files from your threat defense device.
-For more information, see Clear Disk Space |
+For more information, refer to Clear disk space |

 ||